realA10001986/Time-Circuits-Display/README.md

 ##### &#9654; Time-cycling interval

-In "decorative" mode the device cycles through a list of pre-programmed, movie-accurate *destination* and *last time departed* times.
+In this decorative mode the device cycles through a list of pre-programmed, movie-accurate *destination* and *last time departed* times.
 This mode is enabled by setting the "Time-cycling Interval" to anything but "off".
 The device will cycle through named list every 5th, 10th, 15th, 30th or 60th minute, and thereby change the displays.
-Set the interval to "off" to disable "decorative" mode.
+Set the interval to "off" to disable.
 See [here](#time-cycling)

 #### Network & time synchronization settings